amazon-archives/aws-app-mesh-inject/README.md

 ## Running Outside of AWS

-The AppMesh containers and the AppMesh Inject Admission Controller are hosted on ECR, but are publically available.
+The App Mesh containers and the App Mesh Inject Admission Controller are hosted on ECR, but are publically available.
 To pull the containers outside of AWS requires that Kubernetes contain ImagePullSecrets.
 The follow steps requores the awscli.